epiccakeking/asciize/README.md

 Attempt at an image to ascii converter.

-THis program seems to work best with high contrast images.
+This program works best with high contrast images.

 ## Run